 Put a 21cm-diameter frying pan with an ovenproof handle on a hob over a medium heat.
 Add the sugar and heat to a lovely caramel colour, stirring constantly.

-Place the pears in the caramel and spoon over the mixture.
-Turn the heat down and cook for 5–10 minutes, until the pears are just tender and cooked but retain their shape.
+Peel and core the pears, cut into wedges, then place in the caramel and spoon over the mixture.
+Turn the heat down and cook for 5 to 10 minutes, or until the pears are just tender and cooked but retain their shape.

 Carefully place the pastry disc on top of the pears and caramel, then carefully tuck it snugly around the outside of the pears and down into the sides of the pan.

 Remove from the oven and leave for 10 minutes.
 Run a knife around the edge, place a large plate over the top and carefully turn the tart onto the plate.
-Serve with cream.
+Serve with double cream.